Anxiety-Free Service From a Sedation Dentist

 Do you get anxiety just thinking about scheduling a dental visit?
 Are you uncomfortable in the dental chair or uneasy throughout a regular exam?
 Many patients struggle with dental fears and for this reason many people avoid the dentist until they have a dental emergency.
-At Digital Smiles, we want all of our patients to feel comfortable from the time they step into our office.
+At Digital Smiles, we want all of our patients to feel comfortable from the time they step into one of our offices in Lawndale, Long Beach, Torrance, Yorba Linda, San Pedro, and Rancho Palos Verdes, California.
 For some patients, sedation dentistry has completely changed their view of the dentist.
 Whether you battle dental fears or need a lot of dental treatment to be done, sedation dentistry can help your dentist work on your smile without you dreading the process.
-We are proud to offer 3 types of sedation – nitrous oxide, oral sedation and IV sedation.
+We are proud to offer 3 types of sedation: nitrous oxide, oral sedation, and IV sedation.

 Nitrous oxide is one of the most common types of sedation.
 It is administered through a facial mask and begins to work within minutes.
 This mask delivers a mix of oxygen and nitrogen which works together to help you feel completely relaxed throughout your appointment.
 With nitrous oxide, you can respond to your dentist if needed but will not be bothered by surrounding sounds or smells.
 As soon as your visit is over, the mask can be removed and the effects of sedation will begin to wear away.
 Following your visit, you should be able to resume your normal activities without any lingering effects.